3D Plastic Printing Gets Intergalactic Boost

 In an effort to keep aerospace transportation costs as close to the space vest as possible, a group of Danish students has developed a 3D printing solution.

 With CosmoCrops, space travel gets the lift it needs.
-Think about it: Rather than having to send a whack of individual objects that cosmic travelers might potentially need up into the stratosphere with them, this development has them travelling in the minimalist company of just a handful of basic 3D printable supplies.
+Think about it: Rather than having to send a whack of individual objects that cosmic travellers might potentially need up into the stratosphere with them, this development has them travelling in the minimalist company of just a handful of basic 3D printable supplies.
 Such innovation is a marvel considering that every pound costs some US$10,000 to ship into space.

-CosmoCrops is unique for taking the 3D printing concept one step further than the rest by exploring the potential for interstellar missions to use a custom “coculturing” system to grow a range of materials—including food, drugs and plastics—in space.
+CosmoCrops is unique for taking the 3D printing concept one step further than the rest by exploring the potential for interstellar missions to use a custom “coculturing” system to grow a range of materials—including food, drugs, and plastics—in space.

 This still fantastical hypothesis starts with bacteria, the most basic substructure of almost everything.
 Microalgae harvest sunlight and produce sugars en evolutionary route to a preprogrammed destination.
 Ideally, these single-celled organisms eventually morph into bio-plastics that can then be 3D printed into, say, plastic cups or toothbrushes.